CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Introduction

-\IEEEPARstart{S}{emantic} segmentation is an essential task in computer vision, which aims to transform an image input into its underlying semantically meaningful regions and enables a pixel-wise dense scene understanding for many real-world applications such as automated vehicles, robotics navigation, and augmented reality~\cite{sun2020rfnet,seichter2020efficient,zhang2021trans4trans_iccvw}.
-Over the last years, pixel-wise semantic segmentation of RGB images has gained an increasing amount of attention and made significant progress on segmentation accuracy~\cite{chen2017deeplab,badrinarayanan2017segnet,wang2020hrnet}.
-Yet, due to the characteristics of RGB images, current deep semantic segmentation models cannot always extract high-quality features under some certain circumstances, \eg, when two objects have similar colors or textures, it is difficult to distinguish them through pure RGB images~\cite{hu2019acnet}.
+\IEEEPARstart{S}{cene} understanding is a fundamental component in Autonomous Vehicles (AVs) since it can provide comprehensive information to support the Advanced Driver-Assistance System (ADAS) to make correct decisions when interacting with the driving surrounding~\cite{zhou2019automated}.
+As exteroceptive sensors, cameras are adopted in AVs for perceiving the surroundings~\cite{yang2020omnisupervised}.
+Image semantic segmentation -- a fundamental task in computer vision -- is an ideal perception solution to transform an image input into its underlying semantically meaningful regions, providing pixel-wise dense scene understanding for Intelligent Transportation Systems (ITS)~\cite{sun2020rfnet,zhang2022trans4trans_tits}.
+Image semantic segmentation has made significant progress on accuracy~\cite{chen2017deeplab,zhao2017pspnet,fu2019danet}.
+Yet, current models may struggle to extract high-quality features in certain circumstances, \eg, when two objects have similar colors or textures, leading to difficulty in distinguishing them through pure RGB images~\cite{hu2019acnet}.

-However, different types of sensors can supply RGB images with rich complementary information (see Fig.~\ref{fig:intro}).
-For example, depth measurement can help identify the boundaries of objects and offer geometric information of dense scene elements~\cite{hu2019acnet,chen2020sa_gate}.
-Thermal images facilitate to discern different objects through their specific infrared imaging~\cite{ha2017mfnet,zhang2021abmdrnet}.
-Besides, polarimetric- and event information are advantageous for perception in specular- and dynamic real-world scenes~\cite{xiang2021polarization,zhang2021issafe}.
-Therefore, multi-modal semantic segmentation models, that can effectively exploit such supplementary information, are often promising to yield better performances than single-modal RGB-based segmentation~\cite{zhang2020deep_multimodal_survey}.
+Thanks to the development of sensor technologies, there is a growing variety of modular sensors which are highly applicable for ITS applications.
+Different types of sensors can supply RGB images with rich complementary information (see Fig.~\ref{fig:intro}).
+For example, \emph{depth} measurement can help identify the boundaries of objects and offer geometric information of dense scene elements~\cite{hu2019acnet,chen2020sa_gate}. \emph{Thermal} images facilitate to discern different objects through their specific infrared imaging~\cite{ha2017mfnet,zhang2021abmdrnet}.
+Besides, \emph{polarimetric}- and \emph{event} information are advantageous for perception in specular- and dynamic real-world scenes~\cite{xiang2021polarization,zhang2021issafe}. \emph{LiDAR} data can provide spatial information in driving scenarios~\cite{zhuang2021pmf}.
+Thereby, a research question arises: {\textit{How to construct a unified model to incorporate the fusion of RGB with various modalities, \ie, RGB-X semantic segmentation as illustrated in Fig.~\ref{fig:intro}?}}